mildsunrise/university-4b-tfg/memory/sota.md

 Kernel worker tasks wake up periodically and transition some of the pages into **writeback** state, which means they're being written to the block device (resulting in one or more in-progress BIOs).
 This is done according to some criteria, such as how long the page has been dirty, or whether the current amount of dirty pages surpasses a configured **background dirty threshold**.

-Once the page has been written (the BIO has finished), it's considered clean and is now eligible to be removed from the cache.
+Once the page has been written (the BIO has finished), it's marked as clean and is now eligible to be removed from the cache.

 #### Integration with VFS